ikarus-project/ikarus/docs/website/codeStyle.md

 ### Programming style

-## Seperation of interface and implementation
+## Separation of interface and implementation
 On many of the theory pages you will find a description of an interface and a discussion of the implementation.
 What interface and implementation means is explained here with the example of a car.